rseiler/pom-project/pom/src/site/markdown/usage.md

 ### Speed Up the Build

 There is another option to speed up the build.
 With the ```-o``` (offline) argument maven won't check and download the dependencies which gives you a speed boost.
 But be careful.
-If a there is a dependency which isn't in your local repository than the build will fail.
+If there is a dependency which isn't in your local repository than the build will fail.

     mvn install -o